 Criminal defense attorney suppresses evidence by filing a motion to suppress evidence.
 This motion tells the court the evidence that should be suppressed, and the reasons why the evidence should be suppressed.

-Should the need for an attorney arise, you should not waste any time before contacting us.
-We are prepared to protect your freedom and your rights.
-Having our experienced legal team on your side is the best way to achieve a positive outcome for your case.
-It is important to act fast, so call today at 954.514.9955 for a free consultation or contact us online. for a free consultation.
+Should the need for an attorney arise, you should not waste any time before contacting The Law Offices of Richard Della Fera It is important to act fast, so call today at 954.514.9955 for a free consultation or contact us online. for a free consultation.